Medicaid Irrevocable Trusts: Frequently Asked Questions

 How Will Income from my Medicaid Irrevocable Trust Be Taxed

 The trust can be drafted in such a way that the grantor is considered the owner for income tax purposes, without necessarily requiring income be distributed to the grantor.
-The trust should have a separate tax ID number and file an income tax return but all income, deductions, credits, etc. should also be reflected on the grantor’s tax return.
+The trust should have a separate tax ID number and file an income tax return.
+All income, deductions, credits, etc. should also be reflected on the grantor’s tax return.
 Because the trust is a wholly owned grantor trust, it will not pay separate federal income taxes.
 These trusts can be drafted to be income tax neutral.

 Do Trust Assets Receive a Step-up in Basis for Capital Gains Tax Purposes on the Death of the Donor

 Yes, if the donor is deemed the “owner” of the trust assets for tax purposes, the assets will get a full step-up in basis at the death of the donor, thereby significantly reducing or eliminating capital gains taxes when the property is sold.
 This can be especially useful for real estate or other assets that have significantly increased in value over time.

 Can Property Be Sold in the Trust